programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 After the tutorial, the participants will be able to understand the basics of API and use it with PHP (and HTML) on a local server on a local machine.
 [PHP](http://php.net/) is a programming language especially suited for web development, while [HTML](https://en.wikipedia.org/wiki/HTML) is a markup language to create webpages and applications.
 The participants will learn to build their own web page which displays API data.
 Most of the time, copy and paste will suffice, but they are highly encouraged to try to learn the first step of programming.

-Basic technologies to learn:
+Basic technologies and concepts to learn:
+- API
+- Metadata
+- Web server
 - HTML
 - PHP
 - JSON

-Basic concepts to learn:
-- API
-- Metadata
-- Web server

 # Software requirements
 - Web browser (Firefox, Internet Explorer, Chrome, Safari etc)